 The Board of Directors is a local board of the Municipality for all purposes.
-The Board consists of up to 15 members (no less than eight) nominated by the general membership and appointed by Council, of whom, two may be members of Council.
+The Board consists of up to 13 members (no less than seven) nominated by the general membership and appointed by Council, of whom, two may be members of Council.
 The remaining members consist of businesses, property owners, and/or persons voted in by rate-paying members, elected every four years in conjunction with Municipal elections.
 The Board represents the BIA membership and advocates on their behalf.
 The BIA holds an Annual General Meeting, at which point annual budgets are approved by the membership and other items of interest are presented.
 For more information about the terms of the Board of Directors, read the BIA By-Law.

-2014-2018 Board of Directors
+2023-2026 Board of Directors

 Sun Life Financial

 Janet is the Global Data and Strategy and Enablement leader at Sun Life Financial.
 Sun Life Financial is the largest single employer in the Uptown Waterloo BIA catchment.
 Janet has an entrepreneurial spirit having owned and managed three small businesses over the years, most recently PIVOT Project Solutions.
 She has been awarded the Mompreneur of the year award, has been nominated by the Kitchener-Waterloo Chamber of Commerce for Young Entrepreneur of the Year and her businesses have received many accolades in the community.
 Janet has an MBA and a Masters of Arts in Sport and Recreation Administration from the University of New Brunswick as well as an Honours Degree in Kinesiology from Lakehead University.
 Janet holds a number of professional certifications in project delivery.

 Kristin is the BIA Board’s City Representative from Economic Development.
 Kristin has a passion for vibrant community building and healthy economies and has spent her professional career in planning and economic development, working with municipalities to build resiliency.